LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/exceptions/exceptions-control-flow.rst

 ------------
 .. index:: ! control flow

-**Control flow** of a program is the order in which the statements are executed.
+The **control flow** of a program is the order in which the statements are executed.
 Normal control flow runs from top to bottom of a file.
 An exception breaks the normal flow and stops the program.
 A stopped program can no longer interact with the user.
 Luckily JavaScript provides a way to anticipate and handle exceptions.